PowerShell/Community-Blog/Posts/2023/04/Convert-Specific-Sheet-Of-Excel-Into-Json-Using-PowerShell.md

 #endregion Create JSON file and close Excel file
 ```

-The output JSON file will look like below
+The output JSON file will look like below:

 ![Output-Json][04]